North Carolina School Bus Accident Attorney

 Millions of students across the nation rely on buses to get to and from school every day.
 However, while these vehicles should be safe, hundreds of school bus accidents happen each year in North Carolina alone.
 These crashes may result from bus driver negligence, as well as illegal or negligent actions from drivers of other vehicles.
 School bus accidents are often particularly devastating due to the number of people involved, many of the them children.
 However, parents may be able to file a personal injury claim against the negligent driver or school district on behalf of an injured child in order to collect compensation for medical bills and other expenses.

 At Riddle & Brantley, our team of North Carolina personal injury lawyers has helped injury victims for more than 30 years.
-We have successfully handled all types of motor vehicle accident cases, including several personal injury matters involving school buses and school bus stops in North Carolina.
+We have successfully handled all types of motor vehicle accident cases, including several personal injury matters involving school buses and school bus stops in NC.
 In one case, a school bus accident lawyer from our firm represented two teenagers who sustained injuries while using a crosswalk in front of their school.
 Partner Gene Riddle resolved the case for a settlement of $700,000.
 He also established a Special Needs Trust for one of the victims.

 How Often Do School Bus Accidents Happen in North Carolina?